Goldenfield192/IRPatches/src/main/resources/assets/immersiverailroading/wiki/en_us/augments/augment_coupler.md

 # Usage
 The Coupler Augment has 2 modes that can be toggled by holding a piston and right-clicking.
-* Coupling: Sets all couplers on the locomotive/stock to engaged.
+* Coupling: Sets all couplers on the locomotive/stock to engaged mode.
-* Decoupling: Sets all couplers on the locomotive/stock to disengaged.
+* Decoupling: Sets all couplers on the locomotive/stock to disengaged mode.